Clinical syndromes in arterial hypertension. Arterial hypertension: what is it? Syndromes with high blood pressure

 1. Sudden coronary death.

-Stable (4 functional classes)
+· stable (4 functional classes)

-Unstable (first-emerging, progressive, spontaneous, resting, early postinfarction)
+· unstable (new, progressive, spontaneous, resting, early post-infarction)

-3. Myocardial infarction (with Q and without Q)
+3. Myocardial infarction (with and without Q)

-4. Postinfarction cardiosclerosis.
+4. Post-infarction cardiosclerosis.